hardisj/erinsaudiocorner/content/english/loudspeakers/Neumi_BS5P.md

 * Subjective listening varied between the nearfield at 1 meter and the farfield at 4 meters.
 Subjective listening was conducted at 80-95dB at these distances.
 Higher volumes were done simply to test the output capability in case one wants to try to sit further away.
 * *Very* punchy bass at all output levels.
+* There is a tendency for this speaker to resonate and hang on to notes in the 100-200Hz region a bit too long.
 * Very heightened high frequency content, which is fatiguing when listening long-term, especially at higher volumes.
 * Midrange vocals recessed.
 * Despite the manufacturer stating *"optimized for a smooth frequency response while limiting distortion at high sound levels"*, this is not a reference speaker.
 Furthermore, in my humble opinion, the BS5P is unfortunately a step-down in fidelity from the [Neumi BS5 (passive speaker) I reviewed in the past](https://www.erinsaudiocorner.com/loudspeakers/neumi_bs5/).
+* These speakers have very good directivity, outside of the port resonances and therefore should respond well to EQ.
+In which case, they would make a good option for computer speakers if you can implement EQ to tame the exaggerated bass and highs.
 * If you are, however, looking for a speaker with a lot of pizzaz and a lot of hookup options then this is an option for you.
 That said, I would not necessarily recommend these for TV as the dialogue frequencies are recesses relative to the high and low frequencies.
-* There is a tendency for this speaker to resonate and hang on to notes in the 100-200Hz region a bit too long.

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For more details about the performance (objectively and subjectively) please watch the YouTube video.